Thursday, June 18, 2026

 under tucked covers.

-and her planets to
+and my Neptune to

 watch over me.